50 Friendly Facts About Canada

 In Yukon, Canada, there is a bar where you can order a Sourtoe Cocktail – containing an actual toe in a shot of whiskey!

-The Northwest Territories is nicknames The Land of the Midnight Sun, because the sun hardly sets during the summer solstice.
+The Northwest Territories is nicknamed The Land of the Midnight Sun because the sun hardly sets during the summer solstice.

 For every 1,000 people in Canada, there are only 459 cars.